Opt-In Art: Learning Art Styles Only from Few Examples: Introduction

-We evaluate our approach of art creation with minimal prior artistic knowledge, using measurements of similarity to real art, crowdsourced evaluations of artistic efficacy, data attribution analysis, and an in-depth interview with an artist examining imitations of his own style.
-Our experiments show that this approach can successfully mimic artistic styles, achieving results comparable to models trained on vast amounts of data.
+We evaluate our approach by measuring similarity to real paintings, conducting crowd-sourced evaluations of style resemblance, and performing data attribution analysis.
+Our experiments demonstrate that despite having no prior exposure to paintings, our model successfully mimics artistic styles, achieving results comparable to models trained on large-scale artistic datasets.